Any Future You Want

 [now you want to resolve the issue, release it, and replace it with an adult understanding of the situation.]

 So, to a specific example.
 When I was about 5, I fell off my bike, and skinned my knee (lots of blood, very horrific).
-On the way back up the hill, I stopped at my best friend’s house, whereupon his mother doted on me, made a big fuss, and put a plaster on me.
-When I went home to mum, she brushed over it, saying “unless there’s bone poking out, don’t worry about it, it’s not so bad.”.
+On the way back up the hill, I stopped at my best friend's house, whereupon his mother doted on me, made a big fuss, and put a plaster on me.
+When I went home to mum, she brushed it off, saying "unless there's bone poking out, don't worry about it, it's not so bad.".
 Of course, as a 5 year old, I took this quite badly.
-I figured that I wasn’t worthy of being loved (or maybe just that I had the meanest mum in the world).
+I figured that I wasn't worthy of being loved (or maybe just that I had the meanest mum in the world).

 Anyway, that’s the back story, here’s what I tapped on: